Medical science and practice based on direct observation of patients.

 Clinical medicine, on the other hand, is one of the most important aspects if you’re a student of medicine, nursing, or any other health-related course that involves human lives.
 Because you need to know why a patient is actually showing certain clinical signs and symptoms, as well as why you’re performing certain investigations and interventions.

 Clinical medicine is the common form of medicine, which represents the responsibilities of the general clinician towards patients.
 Briefly, clinical medicine is the study and practice of medicine based on direct observation of patients.
-Understanding patient’s problems by a proper clinical history, examinations and investigations and the methods of treatments are very important to diagnose the disease.
-Therefore clinical medicine has an important role in diagnosing a disease and treating the patient.
+Understanding a patient’s problems by a proper clinical history, examinations and investigations and the methods of treatments are very important to diagnose the disease.
+Therefore clinical medicine has an important role in diagnosing disease and treating the patient.

 Unlike other science fields that focus more on the theoretical and basics of medical science, in clinical medicine, medical practitioners assess patients in order to diagnose the disease, cure the patient, and prevent disease.
 Medical practitioners conduct a medical interview about a patient, called clinical history which includes the following:

 Physical examination is carried out using common medical devices such as stethoscope, tongue depressor, thermometer, etc. to diagnose the disease and some relevant medical investigations may also be conducted, e.g. blood tests, biopsy, etc. to come a diagnosis.

 By using the clinical history from the patient, clinical examination findings and the data from investigation reports from laboratories, physician makes the diagnosis and prescribes medications (e.g. pharmacological drug treatments) accordingly.

 Clinical Medicine is one of the most challenging, yet extremely interesting, subjects in clinical training.
 Your clinical medicine knowledge will benefit you throughout your career, and it may even save someone’s life one day.